drosera-network/examples/README.md

   - Solidity

 Example:
 A trap collects the balance of a user every block.
-The `isValid` function checks if the user's balance has decreased by 10% in the last block. `isValid` expects an array of balances from the last 2 blocks.
+The `shouldRespond` function checks if the user's balance has decreased by 10% in the last block. `shouldRespond` expects an array of balances from the last 2 blocks.

         | block 1 | block 2 | block 3 | block 4 |
         |---------|---------|---------|---------|